The Winnability of Klondike Solitaire and Many Other Patience Games: Proof of Correctness of Key Dominances

 \item If the second card is either above or below the first moved card, then again we can just swap the order of the two moves, giving the sequence

-The result is the same, with the invalid move being one later in the sequence.
-If the card card $C(m_{i+1})$ was above the first moved card in the second pile, then the card $C_{m_i}$ and any pile underneath it is only are now only moved once instead of twice.
-If the card $C(m_{i+1})$ was underneath $C(m_i)$ then the card $C(m_i)$ and any cards underneath it are now moved only once. \end{itemize}
+The result is the same, with the \noncompliant move being one nearer the end of the sequence.
+If the card $C(m_{i+1})$ was above the first moved card in the second pile, then the card $C_{m_i}$ and any pile below it is only are now only moved once instead of twice.
+If the card $C(m_{i+1})$ was below $C(m_i)$ then the card $C(m_i)$ and any cards below it are now moved only once. \end{itemize}